saifulbabo67646/finance-management/database_schema_documentation.md

 - Requires higher-level approval due to inter-company nature
 - Creates entries in both companies' books
 - Essential for consolidated financial reporting
+- `counterparty_transaction_id` ensures both sides of the inter-company transaction are linked for tracking and reconciliation

 ---